 Guns are the only consumer product manufactured in the United States that are not subject to federal health and safety regulation.
 This unique exemption has allowed the firearms industry to innovate for lethality rather than safety.
 (And in the case of defective firearms, unlike other products no federal mechanism exists to force a recall or design change.)

-Overall, the impact of this lethal design, manufacture, and marketing shift can be measured in the tens of thousands of Americans who die from guns each year in the United States (more than 36,000 in 2015): from mass shootings involving semiautomatic firearms with high-capacity ammunition magazines to homicides and suicides facilitated by increased firepower.
+Overall, the impact of this lethal design, manufacture, and marketing shift can be measured in the tens of thousands of Americans who die from guns each year in the United States (nearly 49,000 in 2021): from mass shootings involving semiautomatic firearms with high-capacity ammunition magazines to homicides and suicides facilitated by increased firepower.
 At the same time, defective firearms remain on the market while minor design changes that could be required under a regulatory mechanism are subject to the whims of manufacturers.

 - Present new and ongoing research on the many ways the industry exploits its unique lack of health and safety regulation;